The global e-commerce (online selling) marketplace continues to grow.

 Once a consumer clicks on a link or an advert, they will be redirected to the seller’s shop.
 They purchase a product, the affiliate network (via your affiliate tracking link) confirms the sale, the transaction will be credited to you, and you are paid your commission at regular intervals.

 To get started with affiliate marketing, you need a seller, you will be the publisher or the affiliate, and of course you need a consumer who is interested in the product.

 You can get involved with affiliate marketing by simply signing up to an affiliate network and advertising on your site.
 Alternatively, you might want to start a consumer electronics blog, for example, and then become an affiliate of Amazon or an electronics retailer, and specifically send traffic to those sites via your content.

-Let’s take a look at some of the benefits of affiliate marketing.
+Let’s take a look at some of the benefits of affiliate marketing in online selling.

 While you need to put a lot of work into creating content and ensuring you are providing enough opportunities for readers or visitors to click through to a seller site, you don’t need to do anything else to help make the sale.

 If you invest a substantial amount of time to build a solid website and bank of content, you’ll see the effort pay off in the coming weeks and months.

 Create excellent content, promote it, and get the traffic clicking on those links!